turingschool/front-end-curriculum/lessons/module-2/advanced-scope.md

 ## Vocab

-- `Javascript Engine/Interpreter` A program that executes JavaScript code most commonly used in web browsers
+- `Javascript Engine/Interpreter` A program that executes JavaScript code.
+Most commonly used in web browsers
 - `Scope` The scope in which a variable can be accessed
 - `Execution context` The environment a function executes in
 - `Closure` An inner function that has access to (aka closes over) the variables declared outside itself